sudoytext/White-Teacher/README.md

-# White Teacher Discord Bot
+# White AI discord & Moderation bot

 ## Overview
 The **White Teacher Discord Bot** is a powerful bot designed to integrate AI-based responses into your Discord server.
 It utilizes OpenAI’s GPT model to generate human-like responses based on user queries.
 This bot can be customized to fit a wide range of use cases, such as interactive Q&A, educational assistance, or general information retrieval.